Taiko2k/Tauon/docs/setup.md

 # Binary release setup on Windows

-Release bundle should 'just work' by running tauon.exe.
+Release bundle should work by running tauon.exe.
 Otherwise ensure Visual C++ Runtime 2015 and DirectX are installed.

 # Development setup on Linux